 2) be any 300-level+ ME course outside of the ME Core Courses

 If the course does not have a 300-level+ prerequisite mandated, then pre-approval must be granted via a petition to the ME Undergraduate Chair.
 Students must seek pre-approval via a petition to the ME Undergraduate Chair for courses not offered by University departments and experiential courses.
+Please note that ME 390 is considered an experiential course and thus cannot be used to fulfill the Specialization Elective requirement.
 To complete an online petition, please use this petition link.
 Please choose "Exception to Policy" and make a brief and thorough rationale describing your request and why this exception should be made for you.

 Note: ENGR and ENTR courses will not be accepted as a Specialization Elective.